BryceBlankinship/reactwhiteboard/README.md

 # Recent Decisions

+(4/5/22):
+Fixed all dependency errors by using yarn instead of npm, and rebuilt the dependency tree.
+This change was recommended by React which someone on the React team probably encountered this issue and added a debug log for it.

 (3/31/22):
 It appears that zlib is a package that is messing with other packages, and is all included under webpack.
 To fix this, I'm going to have the backend code outside of the scope of React's package.json